 That said, after recent USD/RUB strength again back above the 75.00 area, it has recently slipped somewhat below it on the Crude Oil stabilization and rally.
 Next interim support was previous congestion and recent trading lows into the 73.00-72.70 area it has violated.
-The more major support is still into the 71.00-70.00 area it is once again retesting.
+The more major support was still into the 71.00-70.00 area it has just dropped below, with the next interim congestion into the 68.00 area and heftier congestion not until 67.00 with 65.00 below.